 Merry holiday shopping: 6 ways to cut your costs now

 Card rewards, seasonal sales, mobile apps add up to savings

 “It’s all about budgets,” says Sara Skirboll, senior director of public relations for the site.
 “People are getting smarter and savvier.
 They don’t want to spend their whole paycheck the week before Christmas.”

 Inflatable Santas and artificial Christmas trees are all over stores, to the dismay of nearly 3 in 4 Americans we polled who say the holiday retail season starts too darn early.
 Instead of frowning upon the ever-earlier arrival of the holiday shopping season, why not bundle up on savings?

-Whether you’re stashing a few small items, loading up the sleigh or prepping in November for December, here are six tips to start your holiday shopping early, and save money:
+Whether you’re stashing a few small items, loading up the sleigh or prepping in late November for December, here are six tips to start your holiday shopping, and save money:

 1. Make a gift list – and a budget.

 Santa clearly knows what he’s doing.
 So take a tip from the big guy and put together a gift list early.
 And a budget.

 How much money do you want to spend?
 Who’s on your gift list, and what do you want to give them?
-Put a real-life price tag on those presents and see if your budget between November and December can afford those expenses.
+Put a real-life price tag on those presents and see if your budget can afford those expenses.

 One smart move: Get out the credit card and bank statements “to see exactly what you spent your money on last year,” says Kendal Perez, spokeswoman for CouponSherpa.

 There’s also no shame in trimming the gift list – or eliminating gifts entirely, especially if you’re on a tight budget.
 And that’s a lot easier to broach with friends and family now, before the holiday season gets rolling, she says.

 Pro tip: With a shopping window of several weeks, consider an app to help you keep up with budgets and gift lists.
 Two Perez likes: Santa’s Bag – Christmas Gift List, and Christmas Gift List.
 Both keep track of you list of gifts, along with your holiday budget – “which is the most important part,” she says.

 2. Leverage card rewards.